KamilaHase/MS2/README.md

 - **Get ready**
   - Immeadiately after entering page there is timer that starts the countdown.
 There is no option to stop the countdown.
   - There is the main image of a house where all items are shown.
-The image was chosen to present the images in context, not only a list of things, therefore I picked an image of a house where all items belong to certain category (and help the used connect them to other topics, memories, etc., simply to create better connections).
+The image was chosen to present the images in context, not only a list of things, therefore I picked an image of a house where all items belong to certain category (and help the user to connect them to other topics, memories, etc., simply to create better connections).
 The image of the house is on purpose with some areas on the sides which helps it to show correctly on different screen sizes.
+Also the image was adapted in order to fit screen in vertical and horizontal view (computers and touch screens) with the ability to keep the same image for both types of devices.
   - Cards with vocabulary words are static, no interaction is available.
   - There is an option to skip the memorizing part and go directly to game (link to game.html).
-Reason for this is for second (or more) time users who believe they do not to refresh their memory of the game, or for people who wanted to go back to main page, read again instructions and go back to game.
+Reason for this is for second (or more) time users who believe they don´t need to refresh their memory of the game, or for people who wanted to go back to main page, read again instructions and go back to game.
   - Footer on the bottom of page in branding colors and links to social media.
 Footer is hidden for smaller screens in order to provide more space for actual vocabulary words and image.
+  - There is actualy an option to cheet in this game and get more time by simply refreshing the page when the timer is set back to 40 seconds.
+But for now this option is left out.

 - **Game**